 Bragar Eagel & Squire, P.C.
 Is Investigating Spectrum, F45 Training, PROG, and UiPath and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI), F45 Training Holdings, Inc. (NYSE: FXLV), PROG Holdings, Inc. (NYSE: PRG), and UiPath, Inc. (NYSE: PATH).
+NEW YORK, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Spectrum Pharmaceuticals, Inc. SPPI, F45 Training Holdings, Inc. FXLV, PROG Holdings, Inc. PRG, and UiPath, Inc. PATH.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On September 22, 2022, Reuters reported that advisers to the U.S Food and Drug Administration "voted against recommending Spectrum Pharmaceuticals' experimental drug for the treatment of patients with a form of non-small cell lung cancer.
 The FDA panel voted 9 to 4 against the oral drug, poziotinib, citing marginal efficacy, high level of toxicities, and lack of dose optimization.
 The panel's decision was in-line with briefing documents released by the drug regulator on Tuesday that raised concerns over the efficacy of the treatment compared with existing drugs like Daiichi Sankyo's 4568.T AstraZeneca's Enhertu."